sophieggee/madamesuperstar.com/static/content/blog/2023-12-11-earth-rotating.md

 In the transition between the almost mind-numbing challenge of my undergraduate career and what is now my full-time job in “Big Tech” (that’s what they’re calling it), I have found that I have much more time on my hands and space in my head.

-With this time and space, I have had the opportunity to read several more books, create a surprising amount of art, and write all the while.
+With this time and space I have had the opportunity to read several more books, create a surprising amount of art, and write about all of it.
 I’m so grateful to spend more time with myself in these ways.

 My dad spent the past three months on sabbatical from his grueling job as an overworked attorney.
 My mom was at first nervous about the extra time on his hands and figuring out what to occupy him with, but the days have flown by and I think they’re more in love than ever before.
 At the very least, my dad is certainly the happiest I have ever seen him.

 Sometimes we’re scared of more time because we haven’t had the opportunity to discover what it can bring us.
 I’m just grateful I can commute home from Times Square slightly before rush hour and find my paper mache supplies waiting for me on the kitchen table.

 ***<p style="text-align: center;">November 11th: “I am also grateful that reading back on old journal entries gives me a sense of patience and generosity with myself.
-Somehow, compassionate pen pals.
+Somehow compassionate pen pals.
 I want to hold her hand but when I go to grab it, I see that it’s occupied.
 She’s trying her hardest to hold it herself.
 She always will.”</p>***

 I’m happy to say that I am leaving this year with notes crammed into the margins.
-I experienced loss and heartbreak as any girl should, but I looked it all in the face and I wrote about what I saw.
+I experienced loss and heartbreak (as any girl should), but I looked it all in the face and I wrote about what I saw.
 All while the Earth rotated once more.